plandes/grsync/doc/usage.md

 along with each of your freeze/thaw iterations.

+## Utility git script

+The [repoutil.py](../src/bin/repoutil.py) script iterates through all of your configured repositories and performs an action on it, such as using GNU make to clean, getting status, pulling etc.  It also provides an example of how to use the [tool's programmatic API](#api) and how it can increase your productivity by extending the library.

+The program needs the `plac` package: `pip3 install plac`.

 ## API

 The package provides an easy to use convenient way to access your